ysyk2021/integrating-ai-into-business-processes-from-procurement-to-production/src/chapter-6-2.md

-# Best Practices for Integrating AI into Business Processes While Maintaining Authenticity and Integrity

 As businesses integrate AI into their processes, it is important to consider the ethical implications and ensure that AI integration maintains authenticity and integrity.
 In this chapter, we will explore best practices for integrating AI into business processes while maintaining these principles.